Fr0sT-Brutal/awesome-pascal/README.md

 * [TaskbarListComponents](http://code.google.com/p/theunknownones).
 Set of components designed as Delphi wrappers for the Windows 7 Taskbarlist Interfaces (e.g. ITaskbarlist3)
 // *Requires JVCL*

+* [TFireMonkeyContainer](https://github.com/vintagedave/firemonkey-container).
+Delphi VCL component to host a FMX HD or 3D form.
+It means you can embed a FireMonkey (FMX) form as a control in a VCL form, so you can design a FMX form and use it in your VCL app.

 ## Database

 * [ZeosLib](http://sourceforge.net/projects/zeoslib).
 Set of database components for MySQL, PostgreSQL, Interbase, Firebird, MS SQL, Sybase, Oracle and SQLite.